 Although the value of production, or gross receipts, is often used as an indicator of economic impact, a more appropriate measure is the contribution to the state's gross domestic product (GDP).
 The state's GDP is the value added in production (gross receipts less the cost of inputs) through the use of the land, labor, capital, and management resources of the state.
-A state's GDP is derived as the sum of the gross domestic product originating in all industries in that state.
-In concept, an industry's contribution to the state's GDP is equivalent to its value of production (sales or receipts and other operating income, and inventory change) minus its intermediate inputs (consumption of goods and services purchased from other U.S. industries or imported).
-The state's GDP is the state counterpart to the nation's GDP, the federal government's measure of U.S. economic output.
+A state's GDP is derived as the sum of the GDP originating in all industries in that state.
+In concept, an industry's contribution to the state's GDP is equivalent to its value of production-sales or receipts and other operating income as well as inventory change-minus its intermediate inputs, such as consumption of goods and services purchased from other United States (US) industries or imported.
+The state's GDP is the state counterpart to the nation's GDP, the federal government's measure of US economic output.